About this project

 In June 2018, the RAC Foundation received almost half a million pounds of government funding to pilot new ways of investigating road crashes.

-The £480,000, plus match funding from National Highways, is being used to develop and trial, in a number of police force areas, a different approach to identifying and understanding common themes and patterns that result in death and injury on the public highway.
+The £480,000, plus match funding from National Highways, was used to develop and trial, in a number of police force areas, a different approach to identifying and understanding common themes and patterns that result in death and injury on the public highway.
 The project sought to establish whether there was a business case for putting more resource into the investigation of road crashes adopting the approaches used to collision investigation in other modes (Rail, Air & Sea) and safety critical industries (Oil & Gas).
 The work has informed the Government’s commitment to the establishment a Road Safety Investigation Branch.

 The RAC Foundation, alongside other road safety organisations and bodies, has campaigned for a different approach to crash investigation for many years and has published a number of papers on the subject, including: